EZhex1991/EZSoftBone/README.md

 ![EZSoftBone](.SamplePicture/EZSoftBone_Inspector.png)

 - Root Bones: a list of root bone Transforms
-- End Bones: a list of end bone Transforms
+- End Bones: a list of end bone Transforms (useful for a hierarchy that has special parts, and you want to use different materials for these parts)
+- Material: `EZSoftBoneMaterial`, default material will be used if not specified
 - Structure
   - Start Depth: start depth of this system.
-(Transforms would be relatively static to its parent if its depth is below this value)
+(Transform will not be controlled if its depth is less than startDepth)
   - Sibling Constraints: add constraints to the nodes that have the same depth
     - None: no sibling constraints (chain simulation)
     - Rooted: use sibling constraints for each Root Bone separately